BuidlGuidl/oracle-challenge/README.md

 * 📝 Set the `claimed` property on the assertion to `true`

-* 💸 Transfer fixed decider fee first (`DECIDER_FEE`), then send remaining reward to the winner - this should be *both* of the bonds (proposer and disputer) plus the reward
+* 💸 Transfer the loser's bond to the decider, then send the reward and bond refund to the winner

 * 📣 Emit `RewardClaimed`